Café Rouge

-Café Rouge is a French-styled restaurant chain, with 8 sites across the United Kingdom, 5 of which are within Center Parcs resorts.
-Café Rouge is part of a bigger restaurant network owned by The Big Table.
+Café Rouge is a French-styled restaurant chain, with six sites across the United Kingdom, five of which are within Center Parcs resorts.
+Café Rouge, along with other restaurants, is owned by The Big Table.

 History

 Café Rouge was founded by Roger Myers and Karen Jones, in Richmond, London as a small restaurant chain in 1989.
-As the brand grew, Myers and Jones incorporated the chain into a larger restaurant group: the Pelican Group.
+As the chain grew, Myers and Jones incorporated it into a larger restaurant operation: the Pelican Group.
 In July 1996, Whitbread purchased Pelican Group – comprising 110 restaurants under the Dôme, Mamma Amalfi and, primarily, Café Rouge brands – for £133m.